-- The NetScreen-5GT conforms to FCC part 15, class B. - On failure of any power-up self-test, the module enters and stays in either the Algorithm Error State, or Device specific error state, depending on the self-test failure.
+- The SSG 520M and 550M conform to FCC part 15, class B. - On failure of any power-up self-test, the module enters and stays in either the Algorithm Error State, or Device specific error state, depending on the self-test failure.
 The console displays error messages and the status LED flashes red.
 It is the responsibility of the Crypto-Officer to return the module to Juniper Networks for further analysis. - On failure of any conditional test, the module enters and stays in a permanent error state, depending on the type of failure: Bypass test failure, DH exponentiation test failure, RNG continuous test, Software load test, DSA pair-wise test failure, or RSA pair-wise agreement test failure.
 The console displays error messages and the status LED flashes red.
 It is the responsibility of the Crypto-Officer to return the module to Juniper Networks for further analysis. - On power down, previous authentications are erased from memory and need to be reauthenticated again on power-up. - Bypass tests are performed at power-up, and as a conditional test.
-Bypass state occurs when the administrator configures the box with a non-VPN policy and traffic matching this policy arrives at the network port.
+Bypass state occurs when the administrator configures the module with a non-VPN policy and an incoming packet whose source address, destination address and service matching this policy arrives at the network port.
 The bypass enabled status can be found by retrieving the entire policy list.
-Two internal actions must exist in order for bypass to happen: (1) a non-VPN policy is matched for this traffic, and (2) a routing table entry exists for the traffic that matches this non-VPN policy. - In FIPS mode, SSH can use Triple-DES only to encrypt/decrypt commands.
-Also, if the command from SSH is to set or get the AES manual key, it will fail and a message is logged. - HA traffic encryption is 256 bit AES. - If the VPN uses Triple-DES Encryption, the key exchange protocol IKE is enforced to use group 5 only. - The module is not designed to mitigate against attacks which are outside of the scope of FIPS 140-2.
+Two internal actions must exist in order for bypass to happen: (1) a nonVPN policy is matched for this traffic, and (2) a routing table entry exists for the traffic that matches this non-VPN policy. - In FIPS mode, SSH is forced to use Triple-DES for encryption. - The High Availability (HA) feature allows the device to be configured to synchronize itself with a matching device.
+All data transferred between devices is 256 bit AES encrypted. - If a VPN is configured to use Triple-DES encryption, Diffie-Hellman Group 5 is required for key agreement.
+DH groups 1 and 2 are disabled. - The module is not designed to mitigate against attacks which are outside of the scope of FIPS 140-2.